oreyne/bulgary/README.md

 ## Run project

-Run `npm install` for install dependencies and run `npm start` for see the result.
+Run `npm install` to install dependencies and run `npm start` to see the result.